 - Is the reason that you do not qualify due to the lender overlays or because you do not meet the federal minimum lending guidelines?

-- If you already have been shopping at properties with your real estate agent, your real estate agent will refer you to mortgage loan originators and lenders.
-Realtors will refer a loan officer he or she has worked with before and had success with them and has a smooth mortgage closing process with them
+If you already have been shopping at properties with your real estate agent, your real estate agent will refer you to mortgage loan originators and lenders.
+Realtors will refer a loan officer he or she has worked with before with success and had a smooth mortgage closing process with them.

 - Real Estate Agents are the go-to people in any home purchase transaction

 - Realtors can guide buyers and refer them to a lender and loan officer who had a similar type of case scenario

 - Can shop for a lender and loan officer by searching the internet, asking for co-workers, asking family, asking friends for referrals

 - Finding the right mortgage lender one of the most important decisions borrowers will make